When Björk Met Attenborough: Synopsis

 Neurologist Oliver Sacks (left) provides multiple insights of the relation between human brain and behaviours and music, while media artist Scott Snibbe (right) explains the apps included on the Biophilia album.

-One of the major inspiration of the project itself, neurologist Oliver Sacks, who Björk define as the "David Attenborough of the brain", lists the benefits music has on human and explains how when a human listens to music every part of the brain gets involved.
+One of the major inspiration of the project itself, neurologist Oliver Sacks, who Björk defines as the "David Attenborough of the brain", lists the benefits music has on human and explains how when a human listens to music every part of the brain gets involved.
 This is very useful to people who suffers from dementia, who need evocative music which can help them in building a bridge to their past.
 Scenes from a nursing home, in which various patients with dementia are shown to benefit from different music played to them, accompany Sacks' speech.
 He affirms that the music expresses something that language can't.

 Scenes from the first performance of Biophilia are shown.
 David Attenborough's intro, which accompany the show, is partially heard, while Björk affirms that music is a catalyst between the outer world and the inner world.
 A performance of "Thunderbolt" is partially shown, during which the singer is seen wearing a dress by Michael van der Ham, along with a big red wig, while the Tesla coil plays on stage.
 Swinton states that Biophilia "nature, music and technology come together" and that the Icelandic singer wants to develop a new kind of music-making which is "intuitive and accessible for everyone".
 This is driven by her desire to change we think of music, because, as the singer herself explains, by recounting her musical education, the "academic approach to music is a barrier to people actually making music".
 Oliver Sacks agrees with her by stating that the sheet music and the keys of a piano are "intimidating and much more complicated than language".
 Because of that, the singer tries to use technology to make it more intuitive.
 As a consequence of this, Björk works with Damian Taylor.
 Taylor tries to use a ball and a cardboard box, along with a gamepad, instead of a keyboard.
 Björk's solution came with the diffusion of tablet computer, which touch screen the singer compares to a tambourine for its being spontaneous and instinctive.
 By developing this idea, she decides to make a different format of album, made with apps.
 She works with interactive media artist Scott Snibbe, who states that her aim is the turn music "into something full sensory".